- What is Medicare Advantage (MA)?

 - Medical Savings Accounts (MSAs) combine the use of a health care savings account with a high deductible catastrophic health plan.

-- Private Fee-For-Service Plans (PFFSs) allow an individual to use any doctor or hospital as long as that provider accepts the plan's terms and conditions.
-(For additional Information Medicare Advantage Private Fee-for-Service Plans – A Primer for Advocates)
+- Private Fee-For-Service Plans (PFFSs) – depending on where such plans are offered, they either have to contract with a network of providers, like coordinated care plans, or allow an individual to use any doctor or hospital as long as that provider accepts the plan’s terms and conditions.

 - Special Needs MA Plans (SNPs) designed for people who live in certain institutions, are eligible for both Medicare and Medicaid, or have one or more specific chronic or disabling conditions.
 A SNP is a type of coordinated care plan.